 Cashback shopping apps make it easy to save money while you shop.
 Instead of getting a coupon or store credit, you get cash back.

 Cashback shopping apps are also known as cash-back portals or cash-back websites.
-The term “portal” comes from the fact that these sites act as a portal for making purchases from other websites (and not just from one retailer).
+The term “portal” comes from the fact that these sites act as a portal for purchasing from other websites (not just one retailer).
 Some popular cashback apps include Ibotta, Checkout 51, Honey, Rakuten, and Capital One Shopping.

 2. Quit an Expensive Habit

-We all have expensive habits that we could cut out of our lives in order to save money.
+We all have expensive habits that we could cut out of our lives to save money.
 We might not feel like it’s worth it, but when you consider how much time, energy, and money we spend on these things, we might be surprised at what we can save if we just quit for a month or two.
-Things you can cut out include eating out, smoking cigarettes or cigars, drinking alcohol, and gambling.
+You can cut out eating out, smoking cigarettes or cigars, drinking alcohol, and gambling.

 3. Opt for Streaming Service Over Cable